 The reduction in groundwater storage minimum threshold uses the chronic lowering of groundwater levels minimum thresholds as a proxy.
-This level is described in Section 6.6.2, summarized in Table 6-3, and shown on Figure 6-3 and Figure 6-4.
+This level is described in Section 6.6.2, summarized in Table 6-4Error!
+Reference source not found..

 6.7.2.2 Relationship between Individual Minimum Thresholds and Relationship to Other Sustainability Indicators